Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 BUT I do highly recommend staying overnight, and you’ll see why.

-Here’s my guide to Gyeongju: best things to do in Gyeongju, where to stay, sample Gyeongju itineraries, and what I recommend.
+Here’s my travel guide to Gyeongju: best things to do in Gyeongju, where to stay, sample Gyeongju itineraries, and what I recommend.

 What Makes Gyeongju Special?